Text by CLOT Magazine

-Author Arthur I. Miller through his books takes our hands in an amazing journey in which the boundaries between science and art are blurred.
-Miller introduces us science as an inspiring artistic medium for those that like to be between two shores.
+Author Arthur I. Miller through his books takes our hands on an amazing journey in which the boundaries between science and art are blurred.
+Miller introduces us to science as an inspiring artistic medium for those that like to be between two shores.

 For those who have a scientific background ‘Colliding Worlds: How Cutting-Edge Science is Redefining Contemporary Art’ is a reminder, an infinite lesson.
 But for those who science is “something that happens in a laboratory” it is an inspiring book that opens brilliantly a new window to understand and see science from a new point of view.

 My involvement with scientific creativity naturally led to my investigating such concepts as intuition, symmetry and beauty.
-This work, in turn, was influential in my studying the relation between art and science, and so into the relation between artistic and scientific creativity.
+This work, in turn, was influential in my studying the relationship between art and science, and so into the relationship between artistic and scientific creativity.

-In the early 1920s, Cubism style helped physicist Niels Bohr to determine the quantum theory when he compared the behavior of electrons with the cubist paintings.
-But, in your view, what is the biggest contribution of science in the arts?
+In the early 1920s, the Cubism style helped physicist Niels Bohr to determine the quantum theory when he compared the behaviour of electrons with the Cubist paintings.
+But, in your view, what is the biggest contribution of science to the arts?

-Is Bio Art blurring the boundaries between creative expressions and scientific research to make it more accessible for the public or it is challenging what society understand about it?
+Is Bio Art blurring the boundaries between creative expressions and scientific research to make it more accessible to the public or it is challenging what society understands about it?

 Bio Art is one of several manifestations of artsci and is the one perhaps most understandable to the general public.
 It explores how our bodies will undergo radical changes in the 21st century and carries the most ethical clout.